-Major furniture manufacturers such as Flexsteel are all competing for floor space in the few remaining furniture mega-stores.
+- Large furniture manufacturers, such as Flexsteel, are all competing for limited floor space in the stores controlled by the few dominant retailers.

-Everything, especially those parts that cannot be seen, is subject to cost cutting.
+- Everything, especially parts and materials that cannot be seen, is subject to cost cutting.

 Customers often complain that all furniture seems to look the same.
 There is a lot of truth to this perception.

 Current styling is largely dictated by what can be manufactured most efficiently by low paid workers with minimal skills.

 Everything has become simplified to reduce the need for expensive skilled workers.